 Why is blanching done?

 As I said earlier, the amount of time that you blanch your potato will vary depending on the amount you have in the pot and the type of cut you made and the size of the cut.
-For instance, thick slices of sweet potato will need more time in the boiling water then julienne cuts will.
+For example, thick slices of sweet potato will need more time in the boiling water then julienne cuts will.
 And a large number of potatoes in your stockpot will take longer than just a few.

 How to blanch your sweet potatoes